Percy Butler (American football)

-Percy Butler III (born May 29, 2000) is an American football free safety for the Washington Commanders of the National Football League (NFL).
-He played college football at Louisiana and was drafted by the Commanders in the fourth round of the 2022 NFL Draft.
+Percy Butler III (born May 29, 2000) is an American professional football safety for the Washington Commanders of the National Football League (NFL).
+He played college football for the Louisiana Ragin' Cajuns and was selected by the Commanders in the fourth round of the 2022 NFL draft.

-High school and college
+Early life

 Butler was born on May 29, 2000, in Plaquemine, Louisiana, later attending Plaquemine High School.
 A 2-star recruit, he committed to play college football for the Louisiana Ragin' Cajuns at the University of Louisiana at Lafayette.

+College career

-He played in six games as a freshman before suffering an injury.
+Butler played in six games as a freshman before suffering an injury.
 He played in all 14 of Louisiana's games with 12 starts in his sophomore season and had 54 tackles with two passes broken up and three forced fumbles.

 As a junior, Butler made 44 tackles with two forced fumbles, two fumble recoveries, six passes broken up, and two interceptions.
 He was given second-team All-Sun Belt honors as a senior after recording 61 tackles, three fumble recoveries, and an interception.
 He also participated in the 2022 NFL Combine.

 Professional career

-Butler was selected by the Washington Commanders in the fourth round (113th overall) of the 2022 NFL Draft.
+Butler was selected by the Washington Commanders in the fourth round (113th overall) of the 2022 NFL draft.
 He signed his four-year rookie contract on June 21, 2022.
+He finished the 2022 season with eleven total tackles, one fumble recovery, and one pass breakup over 15 games.

+Starting in Week 6 of the 2023 season, Butler took over as the starting free safety in place for Darrick Forrest, who was placed on injured reserve.
+On December 30, 2023, the Commanders placed Butler on injured reserve due to a wrist injury.
+Over 15 games (with 13 starts), he recorded 35 total tackles, eight pass deflections, and one forced fumble.

+In the 2024 season, Butler continued to contribute primarily as a special teamer and a backup safety behind starters, Quan Martin and Jeremy Chinn.
+He played in all 17 regular season games (with five starts) and recorded 47 total tackles and one pass deflection.

+Entering the final year of his rookie contract, Butler signed a one-year contract extension on July 25, 2025.